Phormia: Forensic importance

-Medical Importance
+Medical importance

 Phormia regina is a flesh-eating fly not usually used for medical gain.
 However, the maggots from the black blow fly are used in maggot therapy, a type of biotherapy involving the intentional introduction of live, disinfected maggots into the skin and soft tissue wound of a human or animal for the purpose of selectively cleaning out only the necrotic tissue to promote healing.

+Microbiome and pathogen carriage

+Comparative analysis of wild-caught Phormia regina and Lucilia sericata across urban and rural habitats has shown that P. regina harbors a distinct, species-specific microbiome, independent of environmental or seasonal variation.
+This microbial community is consistently enriched with bacterial taxa such as Ignatzschineria and Dysgonomonas, some of which are recognized as opportunistic pathogens in clinical settings.
+These findings suggest that P. regina may act as a more consistent vector for certain bacteria relative to other blowfly species, with potential implications for disease transmission, forensic entomology, and wound colonization in medical contexts.